 Please set out the Buyer's details below (please note that the Agreement shall be concluded only between us and the Buyer as set out below and that, consequently, we shall not bear any obligation towards any other third party).

-Purchaser (Individual):

-Forename and Surname:

-Location and Date of Birth:

-Purchaser (Corporate):

-Company Registration Number:

-Registered Office Address:

-Name of Company and Legal Form:

-Auction
+As denoted on the website.Auction

 Please indicate the Auction for which you wish to register.

-{}

-Buyer referral fee

-Please enter the details of any agent or professional person who introduced you to the Property.
-Where any referral fee has been agreed in relation to the Property (as indicated on our website), should you be the winning bidder at Auction, we will instruct payment of the referral fee to the introducer at a Binding Sale and once we have received payment of the Buyer Premium in full.
-We will only pay any referral fee to the person named below.

-{}

-Legal advisor

-Please enter the details of the Buyers' legal advisor (Legal Advisor) below.
-The Buyers confirm that the Legal Advisor is authorised to act on their behalf on the sale of the Property (Sale) further to the Auction.

-{}
+As denoted on the website.

 Buyer Participation Advance

-Upon signing the Buyer Terms, and in order to complete your registration for the Auction, you must pay 50,000.00 [CURRENCY] (Participation Advance) to us.
+Upon signing the Buyer Terms, and in order to complete your registration for the Auction, you must pay 50,000.00 in either GBP, USD, EUR or CHF (Participation Advance) to us.
 We will hold the Participation Advance in one of the accounts (the Client Accounts) detailed in Appendix 2 hereof.

 Our Fees